fernandagil/ms4-plants-shop/README.md

 ##### Sorting and Searching
 - As a shopper, I want to be able to sort the list of available products so that I can easily identify the best priced and categorically sorted products
 - As a shopper, I want to be able to sort a specific category of product so that I can find the best-priced product in a specific category, or sort the products in that category by name
-- As a shopper, I want to be able to sort multiple categories of products simultaneously so that I can find the best-priced products across broad categories, such as "indoor plants" or "dry flowers"
 - As a shopper, I want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase
 - As a shopper, I want to be able to easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available

 ##### Purchasing and Checkout
 - As a shopper, I want to be able to easily select the quantity of a product when purchasing it so that I can ensure I don't accidentally select the wrong product or quantity
 - As a shopper, I want to be able to view items in my bag to be purchased so that I can identify the total cost of my purchase and all items I will receive
-- As a shopper, I want to be able to adjust the quantity of individual items in my bag so that I can easily make changes to my purchase before checkout
 - As a shopper, I want to be able to easily enter my payment information so that I can check out quickly and with no hassles
 - As a shopper, I want to be able to feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase
 - As a shopper, I want to be able to view an order confirmation after checkout so that I can verify that I haven't made any mistakes